top of page

 Conclusion

-We must pay the most attention to the plain reading of scripture, not complex systems of theology that burden us with needless legalism.
-Jesus harshly rebuked the Pharisees for adding more requirements than the Bible teaches: "Woe to you, teachers of the law and Pharisees, you hypocrites!
-You give a tenth of your spices—mint, dill, and cumin.
-But you have neglected the more important matters of the law—justice, mercy, and faithfulness.
-You should have practiced the latter, without neglecting the former" (Matt.
+We must heed the plain reading of Scripture, not complex systems that burden believers with needless legalism.
+Jesus rebuked the Pharisees for adding requirements beyond the law: "Woe to you, teachers of the law and Pharisees, you hypocrites!
+You give a tenth of your spices . . .
+But you have neglected the more important matters—justice, mercy, and faithfulness" (Matt.
 23:23).
-In this context, Jesus talked to Jewish leaders who were still bound to the Law of Moses, not Christian Gentiles to whom the Law never applied.
+His words addressed Jewish leaders still under the Law, not Christian Gentiles.

-In summary, God does require his faithful to care for the poor, but there is no exact percentage.
-To better preserve the Old Testament typology of tithing, Christians should intentionally set aside a part of our budgets for poverty alleviation rather than a ministry service from which we benefit directly—relational giving.
-The divine obligation for the poor does not contradict the Christian idea of freedom of conscience.
-In conclusion, remember Paul's example about the generous Macedonians:
+God requires his faithful to care for the poor, but he sets no exact percentage.
+Christians preserve the Old Testament tithe typology by intentionally setting aside resources for poverty alleviation rather than self-serving ministry.
+The obligation to give to the poor honors conscience and freedom in Christ.
+In conclusion, let us remember Paul's example of the generous Macedonians:

 And now, brothers and sisters, we want you to know about the grace that God has given the Macedonian churches.
 In the midst of a very severe trial, their overflowing joy and their extreme poverty welled up in rich generosity.
 For I testify that they gave as much as they were able, and even beyond their ability.
 Entirely on their own (2 Cor.
 8:1–3).